Wildhoney/Switzerland/README.md

 });
 ```

+It's worth remembering that when streaming responses you lose the ability to preload assets, as the full HTML is not necessarily known up-front.

 ## Elements

 Helpfully provided in the library are a set of custom elements that you can use in your own projects.